inmyth/mmm-java/README.md

 If false, the bot will only counter any order that fully consumes our order.

+`isGridSpacePercentage` : boolean

+If true, grid space of seed is percentage of rate.
+The next order on the ladder will be the previous order's rate (added or subtracted depending on direction) gridSpace / 100 * previous order's rate.

+If false, grid space is absolute rate.

 **Version History**

+v.055
+- added seed by percentage gridspace
+- balancer not adding missing orders ?

 v.054
 - see in progress tasks